diogocoutinho/vue-international-phone/README.md

 - `showFlag`: Boolean to control the visibility of the flags in the country selector.
 Default: true (optional).
 - `showCountryCode`: Boolean to control the visibility of the country code in the country selector.
 Default: true (optional).
 - `showCode`: Boolean to control the visibility of the country code in the phone number input.
 Default: true (optional).
+- `inputIconClass`: Custom class to style the input icon.
+Default: "" (optional).
 -
 ## Events
 - `update:selectedItem`: Emitted when the selected country is changed.